Qstack-xyz/.github/README.md

-# .github
 # Qstack is an open source and public good project sponsored by Algorand Foundation in partnership with Blockchain Acceleration Foundation
 ---
-## We present a unified and modular framework for implementing Quadratic mechanisms on any chain -- however we highlight the advantages of using the Algorand Blockchain and provide a case study for direct implementation of Algorand main net.
+### We present a unified and modular framework for implementing Quadratic mechanisms on any chain - however we highlight the advantages of using the Algorand Blockchain and provide a case study for direct implementation of Algorand main net.

 ---